Patapignouf/RandomPatrolGenerator/README.md

 - CUP,
 - UNSUNG,
 - IFA3,
+- RHS,
-- KROSAC,
+- KORSAC,
 - AMF.

 Highly recommand to play with LAMBS_Danger, VCOM and ACE3 for the best experience.

-Factions are manually implemented with a factionTemplate and every mission is different.
+Factions are manually implemented with a factionTemplate and every missions are different.

 Initially made for hardcore player, there is settings to allow player respawn on objective completion or time.